a-kazakov/lambda-lift/README.md

 ## Configuration

 The configuration is done via TOML files.
 The files must be named either as `lambda-lift.toml`, or `lambda-lift-<name>.toml` (`<name>` could be anything).
-The configuration files can be placed anywhere in the repository - for example, all toml files in all location, or each toml file in the directory of the lambda it configures.
+The configuration files can be placed anywhere in the repository - for example, all toml files in one location, or each toml file in the directory of the lambda it configures.

 ### Toml example